heremaps/devrel-workshops/xyz/devnetcreate/README.md

 - create a space and upload data with `here` CLI
 - initialize a tangram project
 - use tangram play to customize look and feel
-- view of some other maps in the [HERE XYZ Showcase](https://github.com/heremaps/xyz-showcase)

 __Activity__